moby/moby/docs/sources/userguide/labels-custom-metadata.md

-page_title: Labels - custom meta-data in Docker
+page_title: Labels - custom metadata in Docker
-page_description: Learn how to work with custom meta-data in Docker, using labels.
+page_description: Learn how to work with custom metadata in Docker, using labels.
-page_keywords: Usage, user guide, labels, meta-data, docker, documentation, examples, annotating
+page_keywords: Usage, user guide, labels, metadata, docker, documentation, examples, annotating

-## Labels - custom meta-data in Docker
+## Labels - custom metadata in Docker

-Docker enables you to add meta-data to your images, containers, and daemons via labels.
-Meta-data can serve a wide range of uses ranging from adding notes or licensing information to an image to identifying a host.
+You can add metadata to your images, containers, and daemons via labels.
+Metadata can serve a wide range of uses.
+Use them to add notes or licensing information to an image or to identify a host.

-Labels in Docker are implemented as `<key>` / `<value>` pairs and values are stored as *strings*.
+A label is a `<key>` / `<value>` pair.
+Docker stores the values as *strings*.
+You can specify multiple labels but each `<key>` / `<value>` must be unique.
+If you specify the same `key` multiple times with different values, each subsequent value overwrites the previous.
+Docker applies the last `key=value` you supply.

->**note:** Support for daemon-labels was added in docker 1.4.1, labels on
+>**note:** Support for daemon-labels was added in Docker 1.4.1.
+Labels on
->containers and images in docker 1.6.0
+>containers and images are new in Docker 1.6.0

 ### Naming your labels - namespaces

-Docker puts no hard restrictions on the names you pick for your labels, however, it's easy for labels to "conflict".

-For example, you're building a tool that categorizes your images in architectures, doing so by using an "architecture" label;
+Docker puts no hard restrictions on the label `key` you.
+However, labels can conflict.
+For example, you can categorize your images by using a chip "architecture"
+label:

     LABEL architecture="amd64"

     LABEL architecture="ARMv7"

-But a user decided to label images by Architectural style
+But a user can label images by building architectural style:

     LABEL architecture="Art Nouveau"

-To prevent such conflicts, Docker uses the convention to namespace label-names, using a reverse domain notation;
+To prevent such conflicts, Docker namespaces label keys using a reverse domain notation.
+This notation has the following guidelines:

-- All (third-party) tools should namespace (prefix) their labels with the reverse DNS notation of a domain controlled by the author of the tool.
-For example, "com.example.some-label".
+- All (third-party) tools should prefix their keys with the reverse DNS notation of a domain controlled by the author.
+For example, `com.example.some-label`.
-- Namespaced labels should only consist of lower-cased alphanumeric characters, dots and dashes (in short, `[a-z0-9-.]`), should start *and* end with an alpha numeric character, and may not contain consecutive dots or dashes.

 - The `com.docker.*`, `io.docker.*` and `com.dockerproject.*` namespaces are
   reserved for Docker's internal use.

+- Keys should only consist of lower-cased alphanumeric characters, dots and dashes (for example, `[a-z0-9-.]`)

+- Keys should start *and* end with an alpha numeric character

+- Keys may not contain consecutive dots or dashes.

-- Labels *without* namespace (dots) are reserved for CLI use.
-This allows end- users to add meta-data to their containers and images, without having to type cumbersome namespaces on the command-line.
+- Keys *without* namespace (dots) are reserved for CLI use.
+This allows end- users to add metadata to their containers and images, without having to type cumbersome namespaces on the command-line.

-> **Note:** Even though Docker does not *enforce* you to use namespaces,
+These are guidelines and are not enforced.
+Docker does not *enforce* them.
-> preventing to do so will likely result in conflicting usage of labels.
-> If you're building a tool that uses labels, you *should* use namespaces
+Failing following these guidelines can result in conflicting labels.
+If you're building a tool that uses labels, you *should* use namespaces for your label keys.
-> for your labels.

 ### Storing structured data in labels

-Labels can store any type of data, as long as its stored as a string.
+Label values can contain any data type as long as the value can be stored as a string.
+For example, consider this JSON:

     {